Clark Hall 203A

 She is especially interested the way political conflict and the organization of knowledge frame women’s experience of their own bodies as active forces or passive obstacles to joy.

-Laura Hengehold is most recently author of Simone de Beauvoir’s Philosophy of Individuation: The Problem of The Second Sex (Edinburgh University Press) and co-editor, with Nancy Bauer, of The Blackwell Companion to Simone de Beauvoir (Wiley/Blackwell).
+Laura Hengehold is author of Simone de Beauvoir’s Philosophy of Individuation: The Problem of The Second Sex (Edinburgh University Press) and The Body Problematic: Political Imagination in Kant and Foucault (Penn State University Press).
+In 2017, she co-edited The Blackwell Companion to Simone de Beauvoir (Wiley/Blackwell) with Nancy Bauer.

 Selected Recent Publications